 The Standing Committee is now accepting applications for full- or part-time interns for Fall 2016 on a rolling basis.
 Please click here for a description and to learn how to apply.

 The Standing Committee on Law and National Security conducts studies, sponsors programs and conferences, and administers working groups on law and national security related issues.
 The committee's activities are designed to assist policymakers, to educate lawyers, the media and the public, and to enable the committee to make recommendations to the American Bar Association governing body.

-Interested applicants should submit a cover letter and resume to:
+Interested applicants should submit a cover letter and resume, including hours and dates of availability, to:

 ABA Standing Committee on Law and National Security